helagro/Applied-IoT/README.md

 ### Transmitting the data / connectivity

 How is the data transmitted to the internet or local server?
 Describe the package format.
 All the different steps that are needed in getting the data to your end-point.
 Explain both the code and choice of wireless protocols.

-- [x] How often is the data sent?
-- [x] Which wireless protocols did you use (WiFi, LoRa, etc ...)?
-- [x] Which transport protocols were used (MQTT, webhook, etc ...)
-- [x] *Elaborate on the design choices regarding data transmission and wireless protocols.
-That is how your choices affect the device range and battery consumption.

 **Wireless protocols and traffic:**